History of the Race

 The Ladbrokes St Leger is the final leg of the English Triple Crown, following the QIPCO 2000 Guineas and the Investec Derby.
 It also completes the Fillies' Triple Crown, which begins with the QIPCO 1000 Guineas and the Investec Oaks.

 Camelot was the most recent horse to head to Doncaster following victories in the Newmarket and Epsom Classics in 2012 but the Aidan O'Brien-trained colt could only finish second to Encke, who provided Godolphin with a sixth success in the race.
+O'Brien gained some consolation in 2013 when he won the race for the fourth time courtesy of Leading Light.

 One of the best recent winners was Conduit in 2007, for trainer Sir Michael Stoute (his first St Leger victory, completing his full house of English classic races).
 In his next start Conduit was triumphant in the Breeders’ Cup Turf in the USA and the following year he won that race again, preceded by a famous victory in the King George VI and Queen Elizabeth Stakes at Ascot.